 [24] K.-H. Lee, O. Slattery, R. Lu, X. Tang, and V. McCrary.
 The state of the art and practice in digital preservation.
 Journal of Research of the NIST, 107(1):93–106, Jan–Feb 2002.

-[25] A. Lewis.
-LVM HOWTO.
+A. Lewis.

 http://tldp.org/HOWTO/LVM-HOWTO/, 2006.